StatStud/book-club/content/posts/trump.md

 - We don't really create, but we **assemble** what has been created for us.
 - One of the worst fears we have is the fear to attempt something.
 - Not studying history is like being a leaf that didn't know it was part of a tree.
+- A champion is someone who gets up when he can't.

 # Barack Obama Election Ushers in a different world